Sequoia/clijs/exercises/using_pipes/Readme.md

 ## Hints
 * Use `minimist` to easily get the named argument `--word`
 * You can install minimist using `$ npm install minimist`
+* `clijs run` will automatically pipe text into your program's stdin
 * Remember to match (e.g.,) `Thou` and `thou` (case insensitive)
 * You can access stdin via `process.stdin`